-It’s difficult to feel angry, as they are one of many small businesses whose finances must be crippled by COVID-19—yet losing thousands of pounds is a painful reminder that these momentous life events may never happen for us.
+It’s difficult to feel angry, as they are one of many small businesses whose finances must be impacted by COVID-19—yet losing thousands of pounds is a painful reminder that these momentous life events may never happen for us.

 The carefully laid plans of our stag, hen, and honeymoon have also disintegrated around us.
 My hen, planned for the beginning of May, was taking place in Spain.
 With the U.K. and Europe on continued lockdown and Ryanair’s fleet grounded indefinitely, this is now unthinkable.
 At present, neither the airline nor the villa’s rental agency will refund any of our payments, casting serious doubt on whether my hens will have the money to reschedule.
 A similar situation is true for our honeymoon, where our Tuscan hotelier is standing by the terms of our non-refundable room rate.
-It’s difficult to feel angry, as they are one of many small businesses whose finances must be crippled by COVID-19—yet losing thousands of pounds is a painful reminder that these momentous life events may never happen for us.
+It’s difficult to feel angry, as they are one of many small businesses whose finances must be impacted by COVID-19—yet losing thousands of pounds is a painful reminder that these momentous life events may never happen for us.

 Scaling back in whatever ways we can, including selling my wedding dress and forgoing any future honeymoon, are measures we’re taking to recoup costs, as we tentatively work toward a new August date.
 However, with weddings currently banned and restrictions expected for six months, this too is incredibly uncertain.
 Will group gatherings be legal by August?
 Will any of our overseas guests be able to travel?
 Will it be safe for the elderly, pregnant, or those with infants to attend?
 These are some of the questions bombarding my brain.
 I feel trapped in limbo, unable to muster any excitement, as it will be many months before we have clarity on what will happen.